Passenger’s video shows moments after Amtrak train derailment in Missouri - NewsBreak

 “I was worried about fire, but there was a sense of calm,” Nightingale said.
 “Then, I heard little girls crying next door and that’s when I decided to open my door and climb into the hallway.”

-He followed the family out of the train’s side window, which was now the top.
+He followed the family out of the train’s side window, which was now the top.‘We were standing on the windows’: Passenger recounts Amtrak train derailing in Missouri

 Several passengers sat there until help arrived.